The BEST Water Parks in Tampa Bay: Keep cool and have FUN!

 Open daily at 10 am

 Adventure Island is at the top of our list of the best water parks in Tampa Bay because it’s the largest in our area.
-Keeping up with new additions in the last few years, the water park just opened a new splash pad area called Shaka Laka Shores which features 25 different ways to get soaked!
+If you haven’t been in a while, the water park opened a new splash pad area in the last year called Shaka Laka Shores which features 25 different ways to get soaked!
+And, a NEW splash area is set to debut in spring 2024, called Castaway Falls!

 LEGOLAND Florida Water Park in Winter Haven